AltropInc/alt/doc/script/TypeEnum.md

-    const func |= (other: ownerclass): ownerclass;  // clusivity operator 'inclusive or assign' const func &= (other: ownerclass): ownerclass;  // clusivity operator 'conjunction or assign' prefix func ~ (): ownerclass;  // clusivity operator 'flip' const func empty (): bool;  // returns true if the set contains no enumeration value const func empty (): bool;  // returns true if the set contains no enumeration value const func length (): int;  // returns the number of elements in this set. const func to_string (): string;  // returns string to represent the set. const func has (other: ownerclass): bool;  // returns true if this set contains any of the value in other
+    const func |= (other: ownerclass): ownerclass;  // clusivity operator 'inclusive or assign' const func &= (other: ownerclass): ownerclass;  // clusivity operator 'conjunction or assign' prefix func ~ (): ownerclass;  // clusivity operator 'flip' const func is_empty (): bool;  // returns true if the set contains no enumeration value const func length (): int;  // returns the number of elements in this set. const func to_string (): string;  // returns string to represent the set. const func has (other: ownerclass): bool;  // returns true if this set contains any of the value in other